retlim/Fusion/README.md

 # About Fusion

-Fusion is a PHP package manager that enhances productivity in PHP-based projects.
-It simplifies development and maintenance by automating repetitive tasks such as managing dependencies, migrating package states, extending packages, and handling loadable code.
+Fusion is a PHP package manager that manages dependencies, loadable source code, extensions, and state for PHP projects.

 ## Documentation